iqzer0/vulnknox/README.md

 VulnKnox is a powerful command-line tool written in Go that interfaces with the [KNOXSS API](https://knoxss.me/?page_id=2729).
 It automates the process of testing URLs for Cross-Site Scripting (XSS) vulnerabilities using the advanced capabilities of the KNOXSS engine.

 ## Features
+- Supports pipe input for passing file lists and echoing URLs for testing
+- Configurable retries and timeouts
 - Supports GET, POST, and BOTH HTTP methods
 - Advanced Filter Bypass (AFB) feature
 - Flash Mode for quick XSS polyglot testing